markteekman/accessible-vue-components/README.md

 # Accessible Vue Components
 A set of Accessible, easy to use, Front-end UI Components for [Vue 3](https://vuejs.org/).
 Most of these components are used in the [Accessible Vue Starter](https://github.com/markteekman/accessible-vue-starter) which showcases practical use cases for them.
 As a bonus, the starter also has its own dedicated components (like a keyboard accessible and responsive navigation) and other utilities provided by Tailwind CSS.

-> _**NOTE:** This package is still in it's early stages of development, it's NOT recommended to start using it in production yet!_
+> _**NOTE:** This package is still in it's early stages of development, it's NOT recommended to start using it in production yet!
+This project is inspired by the Accessible Astro Components and will be developed in the same way, but for Vue._

 ## Installation
 Run the following command in your project folder to get started: